MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start.md

 ## Next steps

-Deploy an app to resources in Azure Stack.
-You can find the steps in [Common deployments for Azure Stack](azure-stack-dev-start-deploy-app.md).
+To deploy an app to resources in Azure Stack, see [Common deployments for Azure Stack](azure-stack-dev-start-deploy-app.md).